tmzh/tmzh.github.io/content/post/2024-01-22-running-deep-floyd-with-limited-memory.md

 ## Results
-Now, we can sample illusions by denoising all views at once.
-The `sample_stage_1` function does this and generates a $64 \times 64$ image.
-The `sample_stage_2` function upsamples the resulting image while denoising all views, and generates a $256 \times 256$ image.
+Now, we can generate illusions by denoising all views simultaneously.
+The `sample_stage_1` function accomplishes this and produces a $64 \times 64$ image.
+The `sample_stage_2` function upsamples the resulting image while denoising all views, generating a $256 \times 256$ image.

 ```python
 image_64 = sample_stage_1(stage_1,